No matches were found.

 Because there is technology running through the strap of the collar, there is a limitation to the size adjustments that can be made.

 If these sizes don’t fit your dog, hang in there!
 We are in the process of developing a product for smaller dogs.
-Although we don’t have an official release date yet, we hope to offer it by the beginning of 2021.
+Although we don’t have an official release date yet, we hope to offer it by early 2022.
 We encourage you to join our mailing list (located at the bottom of our website) in order to stay up-to-date regarding future announcements.

 SpotOn Virtual Fence can be used for a puppy, but we recommend your dog be full grown before you purchase a collar.
 If you choose to use the optional static correction, we recommend you wait until your puppy is over 6 months of age.
 For puppies under 6 months of age, we recommend target training for your pup as you prepare to set them up on the SpotOn system